Unit 4: Probability Distributions - Free Study Resources | Boundless Maths

 Phone Calls at Reservation Desk

-Phone calls arrive at the rate of 48 per hour at the reservation desk for Indian Airlines.
-Assume the calls follow a Poisson distribution.
+Phone calls arrive at 48 per hour at an airline reservation desk (Poisson distribution).

-(i) Compute the probability of receiving exactly three calls in 5 minutes.
+(i) Probability of exactly 3 calls in 5 minutes?

 (a) 4e⁻⁴/3